 Where you can study

 Spend your third year in one of our prestigious partner institutions, which include several top-ranked universities in Europe or in the USA, Japan, South Korea and China.
-See the full list of Informatics' partner institutions.
+See the full list of Computing at Leicester's partner institutions.

 How the Year Abroad degree works